+Gender mainstreaming:

-All activities should, both at design and implementation stage, incorporate a gender equality perspective.
-Thus, applicants are expected to conduct and include in their proposal a gender analysis, which maps the potential different impact of the project and its activities on women and men as well as girls and boys in all their diversity.
+All proposals should assess the gender dimension of their project.
+In principle, all activities should, both at design and implementation stage, incorporate a gender equality perspective.
+Thus, applicants are expected to conduct and include in their proposal a gender analysis, which outlines how the target groups' genders relate to the needs the project seeks to address.
+Needs assessments are expected to outline a differentiated, gender-sensitive account of the target groups' needs.

+The gender analysis should also map the potential different impact of the project on women and men as well as girls and boys in all their diversity.

+To support applicants in conducting a gender analysis and integrating it in their proposals, this call for proposals encourages all applicants to consult DG JUST's online recording on gender mainstreaming projects.

+The findings from the gender analysis should inform the project's risk management.
 Thereby, unintended negative effects of the intervention on either gender should be forestalled (do no-harm approach).
+Under this call particular attention should be paid to victim-sensitive and trauma-informed approaches that prevent harm.
 To this end, applicants are encouraged to consult the key questions listed on the EIGE website, when conducting their gender analysis.

+All applicants are encouraged to make their project's contribution to gender equality visible by creating gender-sensitive monitoring and evaluation indicators.
+All applications should also explain how their project promotes gender equality.
+The project's ambitions should be comensurate to its scale.

 A gender-sensitive approach should be taken to the identification of best practices, data collection, including sex-disaggregated statistics, and information dissemination.
-All communication activities should forestall discrimination, victimisation and stereotyping of women and men.
-Mutual learning, analytical and training activities should incorporate a gender equality perspective, and promote gender balanced participation in trainings.
+All communication activities should forestall discrimination, (re)-victimisation and stereotyping of any social group.
+Mutual learning, analytical and training activities should incorporate a gender equality perspective.

+NB: Applicants should include in their proposals an assessment of their project's gender dimension.
+If this assessment concludes by providing robust reasons that the project's gender dimension is limited due to the specific nature of the project, this will not negatively impact the proposal in the evaluation.

+For priority 1 - e-Justice